What are Dark Pool Trades?

 Dark pool prints provide the full picture of market value.

-Without the full picture of dark pool prints, traders could end up paying too much for an equity security.
+Without the full picture of dark pool prints, traders could pay too much for an equity security.

 Consider the retail trader in the example above who was unaware of a large dark pool trade that would have impacted the share price had it been traded through a public exchange.